Home โ†’ Printer Fixes

 Printer Fixes

 The "printer offline" error is one of the most frustrating and common printer problems.
-Your printer is clearly on and connected โ€” so why does Windows or Mac think it's offline?
-Here's the definitive fix.
+Your printer is clearly on and connected โ€” so why does Windows or Mac think it is offline?
+This guide covers every fix for every brand including HP, Canon, Epson, and Brother.
+For brand-specific fixes see our guides for Epson offline fix and Brother offline fix.

 Why Does This Happen?

 The offline error usually occurs because your computer lost communication with the printer โ€” even though both are powered on.
-Common causes include: the printer IP address changed on your network, a stuck print job in the queue, outdated drivers, or Windows incorrectly flagging the printer as offline after a sleep/wake cycle.
+Common causes include: the printer IP address changed on your network after a restart, a stuck print job blocking the queue, outdated or corrupted drivers, or Windows incorrectly flagging the printer as offline after a sleep or wake cycle.
+Each cause has a specific fix below.

 Fix 1: Set Printer to Online (Windows)

 Click the Start menu โ†’ Settings โ†’ Bluetooth & devices โ†’ Printers & scanners.
 Click your printer โ†’ Open print queue.
 In the print queue window, click Printer in the menu bar.
 If you see "Use Printer Offline" with a tick next to it โ€” click it to untick it.
-This immediately sets your printer back to online status.
-This fixes the issue in about 60% of cases.
+This immediately sets your printer back to online status and resolves the issue in about 60% of cases.
+Try a test print immediately after.

 Fix 2: Clear the Print Queue

-A stuck print job can cause the offline error.
-Open your print queue (same steps as above), right-click every job in the list and select Cancel.
-Once the queue is empty, try printing again.
-If jobs won't cancel, open Services (press Windows + R, type services.msc), find Print Spooler, right-click and select Restart.
-Then try clearing the queue again.
+A stuck print job can cause the offline error and prevent any new jobs from processing.
+Open your print queue, right-click every job in the list and select Cancel.
+If jobs will not cancel, open Services (press Windows + R, type services.msc), find Print Spooler, right-click and select Restart.
+Return to the queue and try cancelling again.
+Once the queue is completely empty, try a fresh print job.

 Fix 3: Restart Everything in the Right Order